SafeExamBrowser/seb-testing/win/2.2.1/README.md

 Here you can find the current pre-release build of the next release of SEB for Windows.
 You can support us by testing the pre-release version and give feedback in our forum or by creating an issue here on our GitHub page.

+New in SEB 2.2.1pre2 for Windows:

+- Improved logging and functionality of Registry Resetter
+- Now expanding environment variables in process arguments
+- Various bugfixes in seb2 browser

 New in SEB 2.2.1pre1 for Windows:

 - Added configurable spell checking, dictionaries can be embedded into SEB config files.